-Change oil every 200 hours or more often if necessary.
+Change oil and oil filter every 200 hours or more often if necessary.

 If the tractor system supplies the hydraulic power, service according to the tractor instruction manual.

 Bucket Tooth Points:

 The bucket tooth points are self-sharpening and will require little attention; however, these points on the bucket shanks can be replaced when they become badly worn or broken.